ShadAdman/ShadAdman/README.md

 <br>
 <br>
 <p align="justify">
-This individual fell in love with coding where intrdoduced to C++ in studants time.
+I fell in love with coding where intrdoduced to C++ in studants time.
 I did a lot of work with Android & Kotlin Multiplatform, specializing in domains such as Health Tech,Degital Retails, Trading, Fintech & iGaming.

 I'm active on github only for contribution into opensource world.
 Everything I know comes from opensource, so i will give back as much as i can.

 Currenlty focusing on kotlin Multiplatform & embeding non kotlin languages/platforms with kotlin, especaily low level languages & talking to hardware.
-I'm also facinated by on device AI , working with MLKit, tflite & PyTorch Mobile.
+I'm also facinated by on device AI.
 </p>

 <p align="center"><b>KMP == less code == less costs</b></p>